Mercer County, NJ

 CDBG-CV 1 - Hightstown Business and Non-Profit Grant Program

-Mercer County is overseeing a grant program for small businesses and non-profits in Hightstown through its allocation of CDBG-CV1 funding.
+Mercer County administered a grant program for small businesses and non-profits in Hightstown through its allocation of CDBG-CV1 funding.

-Please find below a photo of the recent check distribution event with members of the Mercer County Office of Economic Development team and representatives from a Hightstown non-profit - RISE.
-In addition, a Hightstown restaurant, Tacorito, recently was the recipient of this CDBG grant.
+Below was a photo of the 2025 check distribution event with members of the Mercer County Economic Development team and representatives from a Hightstown non-profit - RISE.

 CDBG-CV 2